How to Put an Internship on Your Resume

 Often, recent graduates lack professional experience to highlight on their resumes, making it difficult for hiring managers to ascertain their preparedness for a role.
 Internship experience can demonstrate to prospective employers that you are dedicated and eager to learn.

-Writing a resume as a student or recent graduate can feel frustrating, as it may be a struggle to create a resume that looks robust.
-For those early in their careers, adding internships to a resume can help show work ethic and professional experience.
+Writing a resume as a student or recent grad can feel frustrating — it can be a struggle to create a resume that looks robust.
+For those early in their careers, adding internships to a resume can demonstrate work ethic and highlight professional experience.

 When to Include Internships on Your Resume

 While internships can often bolster credentials, they can sometimes be out of place on a resume.
 As a general rule, applicants should only include internships related to the position they seek.